 Princeton University is committed to ensuring that all students can participate in the Outdoor Action Frosh Trip and has a significant financial aid program in place for this purpose.
 Students receiving need-based financial aid from Princeton will have the full cost of the trip covered completely by the University

-Application materials will be available online to all incoming students in around May 22.
+Application materials will be available online to all incoming students around May 24.
 Students will need their University NetID and Password to access the online application.

 Here is what some participants have had to say about the Frosh Trip.

 “I cannot tell you how glad I am that I participated in OA.
 I’ve made some really good friendships.
 It was a wonderful way to be introduced to Princeton, and I would strongly recommend it to everyone!”

 “I had never camped before, and I had a fantastic time on the trip.
 It was a great way to get to know other frosh.
 It turned out to be just the thing I needed to start my adjustment to Princeton.”

 “I think it is a great program.
 I got to know my group really well, and the leaders were great.
 It was the perfect way for me to start off Princeton life.”